Thomas Corcoran (mayor): Personal life and death

 Corcoran was a lifelong member of the Episcopal church, and was a vestryman at St. John's Episcopal Church of Georgetown.
-Corcoran was a noted philanthropist, and gave substantial sums of money to Columbian College, Christ Church of Georgetown, Holy Trinity Catholic Church, and St. John's Episcopal Church of Georgetown.
+Corcoran was a noted philanthropist and gave substantial sums of money to Columbian College, Christ Church of Georgetown, Holy Trinity Catholic Church, and St. John's Episcopal Church of Georgetown.
 He also gave liberally to create and endow Catholic cemeteries in Georgetown and its surrounding areas.

 Nothing is known about Thomas Corcoran's first wife, other than she died and they had no children.
-It is not known if he married in Ireland or America, when he married, how long the marriage lasted, what her name was, how old she was, or what she died from.
+It is not known if he married in Ireland or America when he married, how long the marriage lasted, what her name was, how old she was, or what she died from.

 Thomas and Hanna Corcoran had 12 children (six boys and six girls), six of whom survived to maturity: James, Eliza, Thomas Jr., Sarah, William, and Ellen.
-His youngest son, William Wilson Corcoran, became one of the richest men in the District of Columbia through his banking activities, and founded Oak Hill Cemetery and the Corcoran Gallery of Art.
+His youngest son, William Wilson Corcoran, became one of the richest men in the District of Columbia through his banking activities and founded Oak Hill Cemetery and the Corcoran Gallery of Art.

 Thomas Corcoran died of unspecified causes at his home in Georgetown on January 27, 1830.
 It is not clear where he was initially buried, although cemetery and burial scholar Wesley Pippenger believes it likely that he was buried at the Presbyterian Burying Ground in Georgetown.
-However, William Wilson Corcoran had his father's and mother's remains disinterred and reburied at Oak Hill Cemetery some time after 1850.
+However, William Wilson Corcoran had his father's and mother's remains disinterred and reburied at Oak Hill Cemetery sometime after 1850.
 They were interred beneath a Romanesque Revival grey granite pillar near the Corcoran Mausoleum.

 Corcoran is one of two mayors of Georgetown to have a D.C. public school named after him.
 The Corcoran School, opened in 1889, closed in 1951.
 It then spent 30 years as administrative space before being sold to the Hotel and Restaurant Workers Union, which used it for more than 20 years.